LobsterTeam/SecGuard/README.md

-# :computer: 2020 Hackathor Contest Project
+# :computer: Hackathor 2020 Contest Project

-This repository includes source code of the **SecGuard** Android application's which developed for [2020 Hackathor Contest Project](https://www.hackathor.net/).
+This repository includes source code of the **SecGuard** Android application which is developed for [Hackathor 2020 Contest](https://www.hackathor.net/).

 ## Dependencies